-A sweep is a large bendable sheet of paper, whose bottom acts as the surface beneath your product and thencurves up into a white wall behind the product.
+A sweep is a large bendable sheet of paper, whose bottom acts as the surface beneath your product and then curves up into a white wall behind the product.

-Dynamic, real-world backgrounds are very appealing when shooting products that have a specific use or are being modeled by a person -- as you saw in the picture of the briefcase earlier in this guide.
+Dynamic, real-world backgrounds are very appealing when shooting products that have a specific use or are being modeled by a person — as you saw in the picture of the briefcase earlier in this guide.

-Give your product depth and emphasis with portrait mode, a picture setting on most professional cameras and also available on many new smartphones.
+Give your product depth and emphasis with portrait mode, a picture setting on most professional cameras, and also available on many new smartphones.
 This setting blurs the background so the context of the product is clear but not competing against the product itself.

 Below is a super awesome photo of a HubSpot pen taken in portrait mode on a Google Pixel 2 (I took this picture myself).
 You can tell the pen sits on a desk with a computer behind it, but the pen is still the focal point for viewers:

 "It's such an incredible photo, Braden.
 I totally want my own HubSpot pen now."
 Get one here!

-6. Shoot a Variety of Images
+6. Shoot a variety of images.

 My last ecommerce photography tip to you is to not stop at one photo per product.
 Just as your customers look, hold, use, and even try on merchandise in a store, your website should shoot a variety of images to simulate this very experience.

-If you're shooting clothing, for instance, capture the garment of clothing alone -- that is, spread out on a white surface -- as well as on a mannequin whose color contrasts the color of the product.
+If you're shooting clothing, for instance, capture the garment of clothing alone — that is, spread out on a white surface — as well as on a mannequin whose color contrasts the color of the product.